mendix/docs/content/en/docs/community-tools/mendix-profile/user-settings.md

 #### 5.3.1 Creating a PAT {#create-pat}

-In the **Peronsal Access Tokens** section, you can create a new PAT.
+In the **Personal Access Tokens** section, you can create a new PAT.
 To do so, click **New Token**, and set the following characteristics of the PAT:

 * **Name** – give the PAT a name that reflects where or why you intend to use it
 * **Defined Scopes** – the scopes (authorizations) that you want to delegate to your PAT